 The Assessing Execution is where value is demonstrated.
-If initial objectives were met or exceeded and metrics validate this fact, license exists to evolve the portfolio management process, ultimately weaving it into the fabric across all divisions/business units of the organization.
+If initial objectives are met or exceeded and metrics validate this fact, a license exists to evolve the portfolio management process, ultimately weaving it into the fabric across all divisions/business units of the organization.

 Evaluates program execution and the actual portfolio performance against objectives defined in the Game Plan.